Effective Cloud Strategies Start with Data Center Connectivity

 Currently, over 98% of organizations, from the smallest to the largest, use cloud computing in some way, whether they use cloud-based applications like Google Drive or Open AI or have seats in public, private or hybrid cloud hosting solutions.
 Reports indicate that approximately 60% of all business data is now stored in the cloud.

-In the case of the largest cloud providers like Microsoft, the cloud infrastructure consists of more than 4 million interconnected servers distributed across 300+ data centers in 60 regions around the world.
-Smaller cloud instances may involve just a few rows of server cabinets in one data center.
+In the case of the largest cloud providers like Microsoft, their cloud infrastructure consists of more than 4 million interconnected servers distributed across 300+ data centers in 60 regions around the world.
+Smaller companies may be able to store their cloud infrastructure in just a few rows of server cabinets in one data center.

 It is not a stretch to say that, without data centers, there would be no clouds.
 Therefore, businesses that want to optimize the value of their cloud-based services must consider their data center connectivity strategy.

 Data centers house the physical hardware, servers, and networking equipment necessary to support cloud services.
 But it’s not a one-way relationship.
-By distributing workloads across multiple data centers, cloud computing architectures have significantly enhanced data center flexibility, scalability, efficiency and redundancy.
-Together, the cloud/data center synergy allows organizations to access computing resources on demand, remotely, and with remarkable agility and security.
-Moreover, it has shifted the cost and burden of IT infrastructure management from the customer to the cloud and data centers.
+Distributing workloads across multiple data centers enhances flexibility, scalability, efficiency, and redundancy.
+The cloud and data center synergy allows organizations to access computing resources on demand, remotely, with high agility and security.
+Moreover, it also shifts the cost and burden of IT infrastructure management from the customer to the cloud and data centers.

-The symbiotic relationship between cloud, data center and enterprise is perhaps best illustrated by the hybrid cloud model.
-In the hybrid model, the business distributes its data workloads between decentralized cloud resources and centralized (non-cloud) data center resources.
-This approach combines the reliability and security inherent in data centers with the agility and scalability offered by the cloud.
-The customer can safeguard sensitive data and mission-critical applications inside the data center while using the cloud for non-critical workloads or to manage surges in demand.
+The hybrid cloud model highlights the symbiotic relationship between cloud, data center, and enterprise.
+In the hybrid model, businesses distribute data workloads between decentralized cloud resources and centralized (non-cloud) data center resources.
+This combines the reliability and security of data centers with the agility and scalability of the cloud.
+Sensitive data and mission-critical applications remain protected inside the data center, while using the cloud for non-critical workloads or to manage surges in demand.

 Edge data centers